Finding somewhere to live in London might feel like an intimidating prospect, but our staff are on hand to help.

 Whether you’re looking for the convenience of halls of residence or would like to live with friends in a privately rented flat or house, there are many options available.

-If you have any questions about accommodation, please email the Accommodation team on firstname.lastname@example.org who will be on hand to answer any queries that you may have.
+If you have any questions about accommodation, please email the Accommodation team at email@example.com who will be on hand to answer any queries that you may have.

-Support services for students looking for private accommodation are available from University of London Housing Services (ULHS).
-They can also provide free legal advice, should you run into any housing-related difficulties during your time at the Academy.
+Support services for students looking for private accommodation are available from University of London Housing Services (ULHS), where you can seek free legal advice, should you run into any housing-related difficulties during your time at the Academy.

 Your accommodation options include:

 - University of London (UoL) halls of residence, situated across London

 - We have been allocated rooms in Nutford House, College Hall and The Garden Halls